freeCodeCamp/i18n-curriculum/curriculum/challenges/portuguese/25-front-end-development/lab-celestial-bodies-database/5f1a4ef5d5d6b5ab580fc6ae.md

 # --instructions--

 **Importante:** depois de passar em todos os testes de projetos, salve um dump (cópia) de seu banco de dados em um arquivo `universe.sql` para poder completar a etapa 2.
-Haverá instruções sobre como fazer isso dentro da máquina virtual.
+There will be instructions on how to do that within the virtual machine.

 # --notes--